Aliases: The Divine Monitor, Tianshenlong (Heavenly-thunder-dragon), Nāga

 Lining Lanthyota's long body are extensive rows of raised bony osteoderms.
-While physically similar to the protective osteoderms of normal earless monitors, the monster's knobbly armor also functions as a network of electrical conductors, relaying her natural electromagnetic charge all across her body and forming the physical basis of her all-encompassing “shock shield”.
+While physically similar to the protective osteoderms of normal earless monitors, the monster's knobbly armor is laced with conductive metal filaments and functions as a network of conductors, relaying her natural electromagnetic charge all across her body and forming the physical basis of her all-encompassing “shock shield”.
 A particularly long pair of osteoderm rows form a twin vertical set of slicing spines along the end of her tail.

-Akin to her non-kaiju cousins, Lanthyota is an adept burrower, easily capable of traveling underground at remarkable speeds and with surprising maneuverability She can also augment her electromagnetic charge from friction built up against the soil, as well as take her surface-going adversaries by surprise.
-Additionally, her static charge from burrowing can actually attract lightning to her body, giving her even more raw power and forcing attacking kaiju and armies to keep a considerable distance back.
+Akin to her non-kaiju cousins, Lanthyota is an adept burrower, easily capable of traveling underground at remarkable speeds and with surprising maneuverability.
+She can also augment her electromagnetic charge from friction built up against the soil, as well as take her surface-going adversaries by surprise.
+Additionally, her static charge from burrowing can actually attract lightning to her body, giving her even more raw power and forcing attacking SGOs to keep a considerable distance back.

 Also an inherited ability from her earless monitor ancestry, Lanthyota is a highly capable swimmer, and is able to reach even greater speeds with more maneuverability than when moving underground.

 The four fleshy barbels hanging from Lanthyota's chin are highly sensitive to electrical activity, and are able to detect electricity output from something as small as a TV being turned on.
 If need be, she can “tune out” background electricity, allowing her to concentrate on more prevalent electrical activity.